 If you lodge a submission and it is considered not ‘properly made’, the submission may still be considered by Council, but you will not have the right to appeal any decision on the application.

-The Planning Act 2016 requires Council to keep copies of submissions available for inspection and purchase by members of the public until such time as the application is finalised.
+Submissions are not confidential.
+State legislation requires Council to keep copies of submissions available for inspection and purchase by members of the public until such time as the application is finalised.
+Council is also required to publish the submission on Council's website.

-Council is also required to publish the submission on Council's website for viewing along with the development application.
 Council has made the decision to continue to publish submissions on Council’s website, even after the application has been finalised.
+Submissions may also be viewed at a later date as part of a right to information request response.

 To make a hardcopy submission, please download and complete the submission form and either: